carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p3-behavioral-cloning/README.md

 The input data comes from a set of forward-looking cameras installed inside the
 vehicle: one in the center, and two to the sides (left, right).

-The simulator only uses the center camera for predicting the steering angle, so we only use this one for training as well.
-However the results could be improved by using the other two cameras, as reported by other students.
+The simulator only uses the center camera for predicting the steering angle.
+Nevertheless, we use all the data available for training.

 The images from the cameras are RGB, with resolution (160, 320)